cja5553/ReadTheDocs_AutoThemeGenerator/docs/documention.md

     AutoThemeGenerator.**load_results_from_json***(\*, file_path)*

-Load the themes which were saved as a JSON file.
+Loads the themes which were extracted from the analyzed transcripts that are saved as a JSON file.

 ### Parameters
 - `file_path` (str): The path where the JSON file is located.